 Many times each day, you’ll get on and off the rafts.
 This can be a challenging maneuver on both our motorized and oar-powered rafts.
-The boats are slippery and moving; the ground will likely be uneven, sandy, and slippery.
+The rafts are roughly a 2-foot step up and can be slippery and moving; the ground will likely be uneven, sandy, and slippery.
 Once you’re on the raft, you’ll maneuver to your seat which could be over and around tubes, boxes, or other passengers.

 Hold on during rapids

 The rafts will have straps in multiple locations to grip as you are going downriver.
 It’s important you find two handholds that will allow you to hold yourself in place and not be pitched one way or another.
 Pay attention to the guides’ instructions and keep your hand and feet out of pinch points on the rafts.

 Move about steep sandy/rocky beaches with your bags